Feel-ix-343/markdown-oxide/README.md

 ## ---The--bottom--line--------------------------------------------------

 Listen.
 I really like Vim motions.
 I also really love low-latency terminal editing.
 I very much so also like my Neovim LSP plugins, keymappings, and config.
 But Wow!
 I also like using Obsidian and Logseq. **Can't I just have it all???** Can't I be whisked away by the flow of Neovim while also experiencing the beauty of Obsidian????
 Can't I detail my tasks on the CLI while viewing them in Logseq?????
-Well, I thought I could; for us all, there is markdown-oxide (which is still very pre-beta hah)
+Well, I thought I could; now for us all, there is markdown-oxide (which is still very pre-beta fyi)